 All H2O2 does is cause bubbling near the dead brown roots (or any organic matter), which is why I think people believe it's helping.
 In my experience it doesn't help the plants themselves (they don't look any better), and what's worse, all the H2O2 will be completely gone from the water within 24 hours.

 H2O2 kills most of the bacteria in the reservoir, including any good bacteria, and does absolutely nothing to address the underlying problem.
 Although H2O2 does kill bad bacteria, it leaves enough of it there to repopulate your reservoir.
 As common as the advice to use H2O2 for root rot is, I've never seen a case by a real grower who was actually able to get rid of root rot with H2O2.

-Aquashield is also much cheaper than most other similar root treatments.
+Hydroguard (and their old supplement Aquashield) are also much cheaper than most other similar root treatments.